uppercasserole/stardew_marriage_speedruns/routes/maru/stardew_marriage_maru.md

 - Pass out

 ### Spring 24, Y2
-- Put exactly 10k worth of forage into the shipping bin
+- Put exactly 10,000g worth of winter forage into the shipping bin
 - Chop trees
 - Flower dance at 9am
 - Talk to everyone except for Demetrius